GavvyDizzle/RentableRegions/README.md

 ### Requirements
 - There are a few required dependencies: [ServerUtils](https://www.spigotmc.org/resources/serverutils.106515/), [Vault](https://www.spigotmc.org/resources/vault.34315/), [WorldEdit](https://dev.bukkit.org/projects/worldedit) or [FAWE](https://www.spigotmc.org/resources/fastasyncworldedit.13932/), [WorldGuard](https://dev.bukkit.org/projects/worldguard)
 - And my private plugins PlayerLevels and RankUps (currently unavailable)
+  - Only used for claiming permission (can easily be removed)

 ### Setup
 - In the plugin's config.yml, you need to change the `world:` to the world you will put all of your shops in.